Mykol71/posos/msposapp/README.md

 Installation
 ------------------------

-1. Launch an RHEL7 EC2 instance in AWS with the following configuration options:
+1. Launch a CentOS7 EC2 instance in AWS with the following configuration options:

 	- A second network interface (eth1) assigned to the VM.
 	- 100GB of disk space.